Type 212A submarine: Development

 At the beginning of the 1990s the German Navy was seeking a replacement for the Type 206 submarines.
 Initial study started on a Type 209 improved design, with AIP capability, called Type 212.

-The final programme started in 1994 as the two navies of Germany and Italy began working together to design a new conventional submarine, respectively to operate in the shallow and confined waters of the Baltic Sea and in the deeper waters of the Mediterranean Sea.
+The final programme started in 1994 as the navies of Germany and Italy began working together to design a new conventional submarine, respectively to operate in the shallow and confined waters of the Baltic Sea and in the deeper waters of the Mediterranean Sea.
 The two different requirements were mixed into a common one and, because of significant updates to the design, the designation has been changed to Type 212A since then.

-On 22 April 1996 a Memorandum of Understanding (MOU) gave the start to the cooperation for building four vessels for German Navy and four vessels for Italian Navy.
+On 22 April 1996 a Memorandum of Understanding gave the start to the cooperation for building four vessels for the German Navy and four vessels for the Italian Navy.
 Its main aim was the construction of identical boats and the start of a collaboration in logistic and life-cycle support for the two navies.

 The German government placed an initial order of four Type 212A submarines in 1998.
 The German Submarine Consortium built them at the shipyards of HDW and Thyssen Nordseewerke GmbH (TNSW) of Emden.
 Different sections of the submarines were constructed at both sites at the same time and then half of them were shipped to the respective other yard so that both HDW and Thyssen Nordseewerke assembled two complete submarines each.